degossett/gdelt-ai-intelligence-desk/README.md

 6. **AI Enrichment:** Passes the sequenced clusters back to DeepSeek for deep analysis and summarization according to `editorial_guidelines.md`.
 7. **Report Generation:** Compiles the AI analysis into a beautifully formatted, dynamic HTML briefing.
 8. **Delivery:** Injects the HTML directly into the body of an email and sends it to the executive inbox.
+9. **Database Optimization:** Executes a daily cleanup script (`12_database_cleanup.py`) that purges records older than 30 days and compresses the SQLite database (`VACUUM`) to prevent cloud bloat.
-9. **Memory Sync:** Uploads the updated SQLite database back to Google Cloud Storage so the AI remembers today's baseline for tomorrow.
+10. **Memory Sync:** Uploads the updated, compressed SQLite database back to Google Cloud Storage so the AI remembers today's baseline for tomorrow.

 ## ⏰ Changing the Schedule
 By default, GitHub Actions operate on **UTC time**.
 To change when your intelligence desk wakes up, open your workflow file (e.g., `.github/workflows/daily_pipeline.yml`) and modify the `cron` schedule string at the top of the file.